Most women will opt for normal delivery of their childbirth. But for some, they have to have a Cesarean section due to various reasons.

 And just like any other medical surgery, C-section delivery leaves your body in a more tender and fragile condition.
 So your body needs extra care and attention to recover.

 Things to do to for quick C-Section recovery

 After C-section, your body will go through two major recoveries.
 They are postpartum recovery and post-surgery recovery.
 So, a lot is going on in your physical system during C-section recovery.

-Having experienced two C-sections myself, I found the first few months afterbirth are the crucial time for me to look after myself.
-Because you want to get yourself right in order to be able to look after your baby, don’t you?
-Normally, your body takes 6-8 weeks to recover after the childbirth.
-But of course it all depends on many factors and your circumstances.
+Having experienced two C-sections myself, I found the first few months after birth are the crucial time for me to look after myself.
+Because you want to get yourself right to be able to look after your baby, don’t you?
+Normally, your body takes 6-8 weeks to recover after childbirth.
+But of course, it all depends on many factors and your circumstances.

 I found that it takes effort, care and discipline for quick C-section recovery.

-The followings are the things that I did during my C-section recovery time.
-I’m hoping they can be good takeaway for you and be a part of all you need to know for your Cesarean section recovery.
+The following are the things that I did during my C-section recovery time.
+I’m hoping they can be a good takeaway for you and be a part of all you need to know for your Cesarean section recovery.

 1. Have Bone Broth Everyday

 My sister in law used to make this simple clear chicken soup for me literally every week.
 She used to make in a batch, enough for me to drink one cup every day.
 It’s a very simple bone broth which is very good to replenish the nutrients for your body after the surgery.

 You can make the broth by using chicken parts with bones e.g. wings and legs.
 But you can also make it with cow or lamb bones.